 The success of the Company is dependent upon the ability, expertise, judgment, discretion and good faith of its senior management, which are key personnel.
 Moreover, the Company's future success depends on its continuing ability to attract, develop, motivate and retain highly qualified and skilled employees.
 Qualified individuals are in high demand, and the Company may incur significant costs to attract and retain them.
 The Company does not maintain "key man" insurance policies on the lives of its key personnel, or the lives of any of its other employees.
 In order to induce valuable employees to continue their employment with the Company, the Company has provided certain key personnel stock options and restricted stock units that vest over time.
 The value to employees of such equity grants that vest over time is significantly affected by movements in the price of the Common Share that are beyond the Company's control, and may at any time be insufficient to counteract more lucrative offers from other companies.
-The Company is limited in its ability to address declines in the value of employee equity grants in an effort to retain key personnel, Should the Company pursue any stock option regrant or re-pricing efforts, such efforts may not be approved by the Company's shareholders or the stock exchanges on which the Company Bhare option without the approval of our shareholders, as permitted under certain circumstances, then proxy advisory firms may issue a negative recommendation on certain of our compensation-related proposals at future annual meetings of our shareholders.
+The Company is limited in its ability to address declines in the value of employee equity grants in an effort to retain key personnel, Should the Company pursue any stock option re-grant or re-pricing efforts, such efforts may not be approved by the Company's shareholders or the stock exchanges on which the Common Shares are listed.
+Additionally, if the Company were to reprice any share option without the approval of our shareholders, as permitted under certain circumstances, then proxy advisory firms may issue a negative recommendation on certain of our compensation-related proposals at future annual meetings of our shareholders.
 In addition, if the Company's share-based compensation otherwise ceases to be viewed as a valuable benefit, the Company's ability to attract, retain and motivate key personnel could be weakened, which could harm its business.
-The loss of the services of key personnel, or an inability to attract other suitably qualified persons when needed, could have a material adverse effect on the Company's ability to execute on its business plan and strategy,
+The loss of the services of key personnel, or an inability to attract other suitably qualified persons when needed, could have a material adverse effect on the Company's ability to execute on its business plan and strategy, and the Company may be unable to find adequate replacements on a timely basis, or at all.
+While employment agreements are customarily used as a primary method of retaining the services of such key personnel these agreements cannot assure the continued services of such employees.